Precise Revision Rhinoplasty for Crooked Nose and Columella Asymmetry

 Nostril View

-This case involved highly meticulous correction of complex nasal asymmetries, following multiple previous surgeries.
-The patient sought subtle yet precise improvements, particularly in the alignment of the nose and columella.
+This case involved highly meticulous correction of complex nasal asymmetries after multiple prior surgeries.